dEAduction/dEAduction/CONTRIBUTING.md

 ### Python code (modified PEP 8) and linting

-d∃∀duction's Python code follows the [PEP 8 convention](https://pep8.org), with
+The Python code of d∃∀duction's follows the [PEP 8 convention](https://pep8.org), with the adjustments hereinafter.
-the adjustments hereunder.
 You *should* check your Python code syntax using the project's [linter](https://sourcelevel.io/blog/what-is-a-linter-and-why-your-team-should-use-it), that is a slightly modified [flake8](https://flake8.pycqa.org/en/latest/#)
 version: